jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-executors.md

 ```

 **Indexers**

 After developing the encoder, we will need 2 kinds of indexers:
 1. SimpleIndexer: This indexer will take care of storing chunks of images.
-It also supports vector similarity search
+It also should support vector similarity
-which is important match small query images against segments of original images.
+search which is important to match small query images against segments of original images.

 2. LMDBStorage: LMDB is a simple memory-mapped transactional key-value store.
 It is convenient for this example
-because we can use it to store original indexed images so that we can retrieve them later.
+because we can use it to store the original images (so that we can retrieve them later).
 We will use it to create
-LMDBStorage which offers 2 functionnalities: indexing documents and retrieving documents by ID.
+LMDBStorage which offers 2 functionalities: indexing documents and retrieving documents by ID.

 ### **SimpleIndexer**

-To implement SimpleIndexer, we can leverage jina's `DocumentArrayMemmap`.
+To implement SimpleIndexer, we can leverage Jina's `DocumentArrayMemmap`.
 You can read about this data type
 [here](https://docs.jina.ai/fundamentals/document/documentarraymemmap-api/).

 Our indexer will create an instance of `DocumentArrayMemmap` when it's initialized.
 We want to store indexed documents